Think of names that shout tough — John Wayne, Clint Eastwood.

 At the Bassmaster Classic, he was set up at Wolf Creek Park, where he checked the livewells of the 53 anglers and sent them on their way to Tulsa’s BOK Center for the weigh-ins.
 The numbers were recorded and passed on to tournament officials running the weigh-in.

 Carrying his blue Bassmaster Official Measuring Board, Leatherwood reached into the icy water countless times, moving fish from bags into a livewell or from one livewell to another.
+See photos of Max working hard at his Classic bump station.

 It’s no doubt he handled more fish than anyone else in Oklahoma that week, and that includes tournament director Trip Weldon.
 Weldon had to lift the 548 fish totaling 1,472 pounds, 2 ounces, but he had the luxury of handles.